jgidney44/read_me_first/README.md

 The projects in order from most recently created to oldest are:
   1. Hotel Booking Cancellations
-  2. Wine quality
+  2. Wine Quality
-  3. Diamonds
+  3. Diamond Price